bhpnet/docs-old/daemon/intro.md

 # Introduction

 The `bhpd` executable program is the entry point for running an BHP node.
-All the validator nodes and full nodes need to install the `bhpd` and launching the daemon to join the IRIShub network.
+All the validator nodes and full nodes need to install the `bhpd` and launching the daemon to join the BHP network.
 You can also use `bhpd` to start your own test network locally.

 ## Hardware Requeirment